Stephen Graham: Adolescence (2025)

-In 2025 he created, co-wrote and executive produced the miniseries Adolescence on Netflix, in which he also appeared.
-The series was widely praised by critics and he won all of three nominations at the 77th Primetime Emmy Awards for it.
+In 2025, he created, co-wrote and executive produced the miniseries Adolescence on Netflix, in which he also appeared.
+Graham plays Eddie Miller, father of 13-year-old Jamie (Owen Cooper) who is accused of murdering a young girl.

+The series was widely praised by critics and won all three awards for Lead Actor, Writer and Executive Producer for a Limited or Anthology Series at the 77th Primetime Emmy Awards.